Certificate Storage

 -

-Fill in the following parameters:
+Basic Configuration (fill in the following parameters):

-- Name (mandatory): A unique Certificate name
+- Name (mandatory): A unique Certificate name.

-- Location: Location within your Akeyless account
+- Location: Location within your Akeyless account.

-- Description: Certificate description
+- Description: General description of the Certificate (optional).

-- Protection key: If you wish to protect a certificate with one of your keys other than the default you can select it here
+- Protection key: If you wish to protect a certificate with one of your keys other than the default you can select it here.

-If you wish to get notified when the certificate's expiration date comes near, select the + symbol next to Add Notification and adjust the day count from the default 30 to any number you desire.
-This can be done multiple times in order to be notified more than once.
+- Expiration Notification: If you wish to get notified when the certificate's expiration date comes near, click on ⊕ Add Notification and adjust the day count from the default 30 to any number you desire.